cds-snc/digital-canada-ca/content/en/blog/posts/automated-testing-blog.md

 ---
-title: "Your team doesn’t have time <strong>not</strong> to use automated testing"
+title: Your team doesn’t have time <strong>not</strong> to use automated testing
+description: >-
-description: "On the Natural Resources Canada (NRCan) application programming interface (API) product, we follow a common continuous integration (CI) process, including extensive use of automated testing.
-In our opinion, CI and automated testing is a fundamental requirement for producing and maintaining high-quality software products."
+  On the Natural Resources Canada (NRCan) application programming interface (API) product, we follow a common continuous integration (CI) process, including extensive use of automated testing.
+In our opinion, CI and automated testing is a fundamental requirement for producing and maintaining high-quality software products.
-author: Jason White, Head of data science
+author: 'Jason White, Head of data science'
-date: 2018-03-26 09:00:00 -0400
+date: '2018-03-26 09:00:00 -0400'
-image: /img/cds/blog-automated-testing.jpg
+image: /img/cds/blog/blog-automated-testing.jpg
+image-alt: >-
-image-alt: "Three people are sitting around a table working on laptops.
-One person is pointing at the screen of a person across the table, who gives a thumbs-up."
+  Three people are sitting around a table working on laptops.
+One person is pointing at the screen of a person across the table, who gives a thumbs-up.
-translationKey: "automated-testing-blog"
+translationKey: automated-testing-blog
+thumb: /img/cds/blog/thumb/blog-automated-testing.jpg
+processed: 1550507384289
 ---

 On the Natural Resources Canada (NRCan) application programming interface (API) product, we follow a common continuous integration (CI) process, including extensive use of automated testing.
 In our opinion, CI and automated testing is a fundamental requirement for producing and maintaining high-quality software products.